Trump wants to sell half of emergency US oil reserve

 The national security "risk goes down dramatically when we have increased production like today," Mick Mulvaney, the director of Trump's Office of Management and Budget, told reporters on Tuesday.

-But Jason Bordoff, a Columbia professor who has testified before Congress on energy policy, warned that even though US oil imports are down "prices at the pump will spike" if there's a supply disruption.
+But Jason Bordoff, director of Columbia University's Center on Global Energy Policy, warned that even though US oil imports are down "prices at the pump will spike" if there's a supply disruption.

 "The national security asset of the SPR helps provide a cushion.
-It would be foolish to sell it off because of a domestic oil production boom, the longevity of which remains somewhat uncertain," said Bordoff, who served as an energy adviser to President Obama.
+It would be foolish to sell it off because of a domestic oil production boom, the longevity of which remains somewhat uncertain," said Bordoff, who served as an energy adviser to President Obama and has testified before Congress on energy policy issues.

 Related: American oil companies deepen Saudi ties, despite rivalry